Dbishop15/se_project_aroundtheus/README.md

   src="/images/finshed webpage on desktop and mobile.png"
   alt="finshed webpage on desktop and mobile.png"
   style="display: inline-block; margin: 0 auto; max-width: 150px">

+**Javascript and array**

+Creating a .js file for index.html page.
+Cretat an array and store it in the variable.
+Inserting data into HTML using JavaScript.
+Adding a script file to project and cretating an array with the card data.

+**Modal Box**

+Creating a modal box with HTML and CSS.
+Write the markup and styles for the "Edit profile" modal box for both desktop and mobile.
+It has two fields, titled "Name" and "About me", and buttons to submit and close the form.

+**The DOM**
+Implementing the opening and closing of the modal box by adding functions to the project by using the DOM.

+**Adding some final functionality to the modal box**

+Once the form has been opened, the "Name" and "About me" fields be filled in with the values.
+Once the user enters new information and clicks on the "Save" button, the page has to update to reflect the changes made, with the modal closing simultaneously.
+Also making the cards render from the array.

 ### GitHub Pages link